KnowPulse-KnowledgeBase/helium-exporter/_episodes/02-how-to-export-rawphenotypic-data-and-germplasm-using-Helium-Data-Exporter.md

 - "Log in KnowPulse with your user account before download your data."
 - "You can only download pedigree and categorical data from your registered experiment."
 ---
-## How to select a specific experiment, germplasm, and trait
+## How to select an experiment, germplasm, and trait

 Pedigree and categorical data from your registered experiment(s) can be downloaded from [Helium Exporter module](https://knowpulse.usask.ca/helium-exporter)(requires log in to access).